THUDM/ChatGLM-6B/README_en.md

 ### Environment Setup

-Install the requirements with pip: `pip install -r requirements.txt`. `transformers` library version is recommended to be `4.26.1`, but theoretically any version no lower than `4.23.1` is acceptable.
+Install the requirements with pip: `pip install -r requirements.txt`. `transformers` suggested library version is `4.26.1`, but theoretically any version greater than `4.23.1` is acceptable.

 ### Usage